 IBM PC Disk Library

 The summary below is not a complete list of everything in the library, just highlights.
 For some of the disks, we have provided more information about the software, and in some cases, machines that automatically run the software.
-Ideally, everything in the library would also be listed below, and linked to a page that describes the software in more detail, along with a live demonstration of the software, but that’s not yet a reality.
+Eventually, everything in the library will be listed here, with links to pages that describe the software in more detail, along with live demonstrations.